cesarenv/shorturls/README.md

 ## Deployment

-This app is dockerized, so you can easily deploy it to a server of your choice.
+You can easily deploy this application to a server of your choice by using Docker.

+Please **never use the `.example.env` environment variables in a production environment**.
+The defaults are only for local development and are not secure.
+Change the passwords and secrets to long, random strings.

 ## Development